As part of our 50th Anniversary Celebration

 The Byrd Polar Research Center of The Ohio State University announces the 2013 Byrd Fellowship Program for postdoctoral researchers.

 This program was established through a major gift from the Byrd Foundation in memory of Rear Admiral Richard Evelyn Byrd and Marie Ames Byrd, his wife.
-This program provides fellowships at The Ohio State University for postdoctoral researchers with superior academic backgrounds who are pursuing advanced research on on topics relevant to polar and alpine environments.
+This program provides fellowships at The Ohio State University for postdoctoral researchers with superior academic backgrounds who are pursuing advanced research on topics relevant to the Polar Regions and/or polar and alpine environments.
 Postdoctoral fellows must have received their Ph.D. within five years of selection.
 Except for fieldwork and other research activities that require absence from campus, Byrd Fellows are expected to be in residence at the Byrd Polar Research Center (BPRC) during the tenure of their fellowship.

 Applicants should visit the BPRC website and contact specific members of BPRC in advance of submitting their application to discuss possible projects and how their proposed research might complement existing BPRC programs which cover a wide range of disciplines.
 This fellowship is limited to research of mutual interest to both the Byrd Fellow and his/her BPRC mentor.
 Postdoctoral awards will be for one and a half years.
 A stipend of up to $42,000.00 per year, and a research and travel allowance of $5,000 will be provided.